Aladdin Model B Lamps Sold

 Cat. # 106, first model B table lamp

 Initially the Model A burner was intended to be the American side draft burner and the model B was intend to be the side draft burner for the UK.
-Model B lamps were introduced in the UK in 1932.
+The UK model B burner was manufactured in the US and exported to the UK to be placed on UK manfactured founts.
+Model B lamps were introduced in the UK in 1931.
 Americans found the model A burner difficult to re-wick and acceptance of the new burner was poor.
-So for the 1933 year the model B tooling came back to the US and the US model B lamps were born.
-The model A tooling went to the UK and the Model 14 "Super Aladdin" lamp was born.
+So for the 1933 year the model B lamps became available in the US.
+A set of model A tooling was sent to the UK and the Model 14 "Super Aladdin" lamp was born.

 The model B burner was used on a large variety of lamps between